adgalad/Epilog/README.md

 The operator `:` takes an array on its left and an integer on its right and returns the element type of the array.

+The operator `length` takes an array of any type and returns its length, an integer.

 The operator `_` takes a record or either type on its left and a name on its right and returns the named entry or member of the record or either.